Still experiential. Still personalized. Still FLC.

-Our goal is to provide the same FLC classroom experience this coming fall regardless of the delivery methods – our faculty are dedicated to our students’ success, and while we don’t have specific decisions on every course yet, that information will be posted here as soon as we do.
+Our goal is to provide the same FLC classroom experience this coming fall regardless of the delivery methods–our faculty are dedicated to our your success, and continue to revise and update their courses for this fall.
 Cleaning supplies will be available in all of our classrooms, labs, studios and study spaces across campus.

 In-person courses will use Canvas and other software to supplement the academic experience, keep students connected, and maintain learning if/when classroom attendance is not possible.
-Faculty are currently working to build out offerings that will still capture the FLC experience in a virtual classroom, including hybrid, hyflex, and split-section courses.
+Faculty are currently working to build out offerings that will capture the FLC experience in a virtual classroom, including hybrid, hyflex, and split-section courses.
 Additionally, we are working to create remote access options for students.

 Additionally, some courses will be available completely online for students who are unable to return to campus in the Spring and are seeking a fully-online schedule, be sure to register for online, live online or HyFlex courses.
 We continue to grow our list of online courses from general education through upper division courses.
-We are still working on our online offerings – keep checking back for updates.
+Find our more about how you can create an online-only schedule for Fall 2020.

 Faculty unable to teach in person will be using alternative teaching methods, including online through Canvas and/or Zoom.